pjoppich/corrupted_data_classification/README.md

 `python3 ./corrupted_data_classification/main.py`

-3. Run code to retrain neural networks (note that this will overwrite the existing neural networks)
+3. Run code to train and test neural networks (note that this will overwrite the existing neural networks)

 *MNIST: